BorgwardtLab/significant-subgraph-mining/cc/README.md

 ```
 # start
 t # 1        // transaction id is 1
-v 0 1        // node 1 with label 1
+v 0 1        // node 0 with label 1
-v 1 2        // node 2 with label 2
+v 1 2        // node 1 with label 2
-e 0 1 3      // edge from node 1 to 2 with label 3
+e 0 1 0      // edge from node 0 to 1 with label 0
 ```

 In the class file, each line contains the class label of the corresponding graph.